nobe4/nobe4.github.io/content/posts/stars.md

 Being idealistic is hard for me to brush off.
 I overly enjoy perfection and the feeling of having created something _just right_.

-Having guidelines, or rules matters only if constitently applied.
-Code fits greatly to this via linter, type checkers, formatters, ...
+Having guidelines, or rules matters only if constituently applied.
+Code fits greatly to this via linter, type checkers, formatters, etc.

 For other things, I find it useful to have guiding principles, less as strong rules and more as _unreachable states_.
 Aiming, if never reaching, for something